unsaved/sn-developer/README.md

 # Setup and Usage

-When you run snUpload and snVersions, they will tell you the environmental variables that you need to set.
+Run snUpload and snVersions with '-h' switch to learn about environmental variables that you need to set.
+You will probably want to set in a UNIX ~/.profile (don't forget to export) or via Windows sysdm.cpl or a CMD script.

 lintSnScriptlet and snUpload (unless you use -n switch to skip syntax/lint checking) require setup of ESLint RC files.